- Blockchain Real Estate Is Coming Sooner Than You Think

 One of the most exciting applications of blockchain real estate is smart contract management.
 Currently, any real estate transaction requires mountains of paperwork and hours of coordination between the bank, broker, seller, buyer, and local government.
 It’s possible to imagine a world where smart contracts handle most of that burden.

-Not only that, but what if smart contracts handled rental agreements, commercial real estate tenancy, and other ongoing types of real estate transactions. a review of a home warranty provider professes that the house warranty can also be interfaced with these smart contracts, and the progress can be tracked easily.
+Not only that, but what if smart contracts handled rental agreements, commercial real estate tenancy, and other ongoing types of real estate transactions.
+House warranty can also be interfaced with these smart contracts, and the progress can be tracked easily.
 Smart contracts could also help brokers automate due diligence on potential buyers/lessees.
 Blockchain real estate could create trust between parties on a level that doesn’t currently exist.

 Crowd Ownership & Investing